 Read more about the ESTA

 In the US people pay with the American dollar.
 The value of the dollar can fluctuate compared to other currencies such as the euro; make sure to check the exchange rate of your national currency compared to the dollar before your trip.

-In general, you can use your debit card to pin at banks and stores in the US, as these passes often come with a Maestro logo.
-Take note that you often have to pay a small fee to be able to pay with pin, and to convert your money to dollars.
+In general, you can use your debit card to pin at banks and stores in the US, as these cards often come with a Maestro logo.
+Take note that you often have to pay a small fee to be able to pay with a debit card, and to convert your money to dollars.
 Also take note that before departure, you might have to enable pinning abroad through your personal bank.
 Many banks have implemented this feature to make banking affairs abroad safer.
 Contact your bank for more information.

 In the USA, it is considered normal to pay for everything with a credit card (or cash, of course).
 This also makes it so you don’t need to carry cash on you, which can make the trip and stay safer in general.

 Most Americans give a healthy 15% tip in restaurants when given good service.
 The wages in American restaurants are often very low because it is expected that this will be compensated through tips.

 America is a safe country to travel to.
 However, the country also has less savoury neighbourhoods which you are better off not going to, especially in the larger cities.
 Be sure to check on arrival where you should best travel to on your trip, and which places should be avoided.
 Should you stay in the wilderness, be wary of the wild animals that live here, like bears.
 Never leave food scraps behind.

 No special warnings apply to travelling to the USA.
 Be sure to always keep your travel documents with you at all times (such as your driving licence and passport).
 Also make a digital copy of your travel documents; in case you should lose them, you can always print them again.